Our verdict

 For more options, see our guide on the best workout shoes.
 We monitor the market of training footwear and select the best models in different categories.

-In addition, the edges of the outsole sport a rounded design.
-This construction allows our feet to smoothly transition from landing to midstance, and finally to toe-off.
+In addition, the edges of the outsole have a rounded design which allowed our feet to smoothly transition from landing to midstance, and finally to toe-off.
 We noticed that the beveled edges on the lateral and medial sides of this Nike workout trainer also facilitate fluid side-to-side agility.

 Generally, we can describe the ride of this shoe to be very smooth.